airway38/Voron-Modifications/BTT SFS Frame Mount/README.md

 ###### Installation

-Print.
+1. Print.
+Standard Voron settings.

-Push the SFS into the obvious slots.
+2. Push the SFS into the obvious slots.

-Mount to top frame extrusion with nuts of your choice.
+3. Mount to top frame extrusion with nuts of your choice.

-Done.
+4. Done.

 You may need to adjust the depth depending on foam and panel thickness.
 This is based on 4mm PC sheets with 3mm foam.